Introduction to the method of multiple scales: Regular perturbation expansions for ODEs.

 Let us at this point introduce some standard terminology.
 The last two examples involved perturbation expansions where the coefficients depended on a parameter.
 In general such expansions takes the form

-where the parameter, $\mathbf{x}$, ranges over some domain $V\subset \mathbb{R} ^{m}$ for some $m$.
+where the parameter, $\mathbf{x}$, ranges over some domain $V\subset \mathbb{R}^{m}$ for some $m$.
 In example one, $V$ is the interval $[0,1]$ whereas in example two, $V$ is the unbounded interval $(0,\infty)$.

 With the introduction of a parameter dependence of the coefficients, a breakdown of order in the expansion for some region(s) in $V$ becomes a possibility.
-We saw how this came about in example 2.
+We saw how this came about for the case of the damped harmonic oscillator model (\ref{Eq3.36}).

 And let me be clear about this: Breakdown of order in parameter dependent perturbation expansions is not some weird, rarely occuring, event.
 On the contrary it is very common.

 Thus methods has to be invented to handle this fenomenon, which is called \textit{nonuniformity} of asymptotic expansions.
 The multiple scale method is design to do exactly this.